 All proposals will be reviewed to determine if they are responsive.
-Responsive offers will then be evaluated using the criteria set out in Section Six and Proposal Evaluation Form (Attachment 6).
+Proposals determined to be responsive will be evaluated using the criterion that is set out in SECTION 5.
+EVALUATION CRITERIA AND CONTRACTOR SELECTION.

 An evaluation may not be based on discrimination due to the race, religion, color, national origin, sex, age, marital status, pregnancy, parenthood, disability, or political affiliation of the offeror.
-A proposal shall be evaluated to determine whether the offeror responds to the provisions, including goals and financial incentives, established in the request for proposals in order to eliminate and prevent discrimination in State contracting because of race, religion, color, national origin, sex, age, marital status, pregnancy, parenthood, or disability.